 Now, that building boom has just kept on going.
 As we know, the house prices, Melbourne, Sydney especially, have really gone to, well, many people claim, unsustainable levels, as compared with incomes but they’ve kept on going.
 Well, right now, BIS Oxford Economics is saying that the building boom is now past its peak.
 One of the best observers of real estate in this country is the BIS Oxford Economics managing director, Robert Miller who is on the line right now.
 Robert, great to have you on the program as always.

-Interview: Robert Millar, Managing Director, BIS Oxford Economics
+Interview: Robert Muller, Managing Director, BIS Oxford Economics

 Robert Miller: Thanks very much, Ross.
 Good day.

 Ross Greenwood: Just explain to me why you think the building boom is past its peak?